junyixu/junyixu.github.io/_posts/2018-11-27-Reading-PDF-cross-platform.md

 Of course, if you don't have financial complications, or you are a "tuhao", please be sure not to make any excuse to support the author of Moon+.

-### USB Disk
+### USB Drive

 #### Sumatra PDF

 Imagine you've finished a beamer, only to find your school computer only has Chrome to present your beamer.
 What a pity!
-Installing this on the USB stick might be your good choice so that your school sucking Windows could help you a better address...
+Installing this on a USB Drive might be your good choice so that your school sucking Windows could help you with a better address...

 ## Cross-platform synchronization